Hyperhidrosis

 What is hyperhidrosis?

-Hyperhidrosis is an increase in sweating of certain areas of the body, resulting from an increase in the secretion of the sweat glands.
+Hyperhidrosis is a disease characterised by excessive sweating in certain areas of the body, resulting from an increase in the secretion of the sweat glands.

-Hyperhidrosis can cause work and social disability, affects about 1% of the population, in which almost half of the cases are hereditary.
+Hyperhidrosis can cause work and social disability and affects about 1% of the population, of which almost half of the cases are hereditary.

 Do you have any of these symptoms?

-Pathological facial blushing and hyperhidrosis are approached from a multidisciplinary perspective that includes different types and intensities of treatments.
+Pathological facial flushing and hyperhidrosis are approached from a multidisciplinary perspective involving different types and intensities of treatment.

-Facilitating the appropriate treatment is essential for this pathology, since it can cause work and social disability.
+Facilitating appropriate treatment is essential for hyperhidrosis, as it can lead to occupational and social disability.

 Pharmacological treatment

-Some cases of hyperhidrosis can be corrected with pharmacological treatments.
+Some cases of hyperhidrosis can be corrected with drug treatments.

-The initial treatment is topical, with anticholinergic drugs, such as glycopyronium bromide, and astringent and tanning preparations, such as aluminum chloride, glutaraldheide or salicylic acid.
-The mechanism of action is the occlusion of the duct of the sweat glands.
-They should be applied at night and with dry skin.
+Initial treatment of excessive sweating is topical, with anticholinergic drugs, such as glycopyrronium bromide, and astringent and tanning preparations, such as aluminium chloride, glutaraldehyde or salicylic acid.
+The mechanism of action is the occlusion of the sweat gland duct.
+They should be applied at night and when the skin is dry.

-A second pharmacological option is systemic treatments: propantheline bromide, tranquilizers and sedatives, such as clonazepam or diazepam, and calcium antagonists, such as diltiazem.
+A second pharmacological option in some types of hyperhidrosis are systemic treatments: propantheline bromide, tranquillisers and sedatives, such as clonazepam or diazepam, and calcium antagonists, such as diltiazem.

-The administration of this drug produces a selective blockage in the action of acetylcholine on the ecrine glands, decreasing the production of sweat.
+The administration of this drug produces a selective blockage in the action of acetylcholine on the eccrine glands, reducing the production of sweat.

-First a test is performed to know which areas sweat the most and thus act more selectively, avoiding systemic side effects.
+First, a test is carried out to find out which areas sweat the most and thus act more selectively, avoiding systemic side effects.

 Hyperhidrosis surgery is effective and definitive in more than 80% of cases of hyperhidrosis of the hands, feet, armpits and face.